friari/rails_assessment/README.md

 #### Explain the different high-level components (abstractions) in your App.

-Our Entertrainer Application uses the follwing models (user, mentor, review, booking, skill,).
+Our Entertrainer Application uses the following models (user, mentor, review, booking, skill,).
 When you first sign up, you sign up as a User, once you sign up as a User there is an option to become a trainer, once you sign up as a trainer, that data will be stored within the Mentor model, which holds a User ID.
 An User or a Mentor can book for training.

 When you booking for training, and have confirmed the booking through Stripe, that information will be pushed into our Booking Model, which will store the User Id of the the person making the booking, and the Mentor Id of the person being booked.
 You can leave a review on a trainer inside their show page.
 This is stored in a very similar fashion to how a booking works, User Id of the user making the review and the Mentor Id of the one being reviewed.